Skip to content

 2. The load_config method is called by the BaseModule's __init__ method, and is used to load the module-specific configuration.
 It can be also called during system runtime to reload the configuration.

 You should place loading of module's configuration inside the load_config method.
-This method is called by the BaseModule's __init__ method, as you can see bellow.
+This method is called by the BaseModule's __init__ method, as you can see below.
 It can be also called during system runtime to reload the configuration using the Control API, which enables you to change the module configuration without restarting the DP³ worker.

 The registering of callbacks should be done in the __init__ method however, as there is currently no support to alter a callback once it has been registered without restarting.